ubernostrum/django-flashpolicies/docs/policies.rst

 The other is to call the :meth:`~Policy.serialize` method.
 The difference between these options is:

-1. `str()` will, as is required by Python's semantics, produce a result of type :class:`str`.
-Which, on Python 3, is a Unicode string; this means the output is not in any particular encoding, and will omit the `encoding` declaration of the XML prolog.
+1. :func:`str` will, as is required by Python's semantics, produce a result of type :class:`str`, which is a Unicode string; this means the output is not in any particular encoding, and will omit the `encoding` declaration of the XML prolog.

-2. :meth:`~Policy.serialize` will, on the other hand, always return a sequence of UTF-8-encoded bytes.
-This is the type :class:`str` on Python 2, and the type :class:`bytes` on Python 3.
-In accordance with this, the output of :meth:`~Policy.serialize` *will* include an `encoding` declaration in its XML prolog.
+2. :meth:`~Policy.serialize` will, on the other hand, always return a UTF-8-encoded :class:`bytes` object, so the output of :meth:`~Policy.serialize` *will* include an `encoding` declaration in its XML prolog.

-In general, `str()` should be used to inspect a :class:`Policy` for debugging or educational purposes, while :meth:`~Policy.serialize` should be used any time the output will actually be treated as a policy file (i.e., if writing your own policy-serving view, or if serializing the policy to a file).
+In general, :func:`str` should be used to inspect a :class:`Policy` for debugging or educational purposes, while :meth:`~Policy.serialize` should be used any time the output will actually be treated as a policy file (i.e., if writing your own policy-serving view, or if serializing the policy to a file).
 The built-in